The top 5 most important aspects of an IT audit in 2022

 If you’re a business owner, there’s no doubt that 2021 showed you just how vital a technology infrastructure and robust cybersecurity measures are to your company.

 With the hope of a new year upon us, you must start setting goals and enacting business plans for 2022.
 One of the most important considerations you must make this year is examining your technology.

 It’s time to ask yourself:

 - Are my IT systems helping me work most efficiently?

-- Are my security measures adequate enough to ward off modern cyberthreats?
+- Are my data security measures adequate enough to ward off modern cyberthreats?

 These are just two of the many questions that can be answered by conducting an audit of your technology systems.

-Cybersecurity has without a doubt become one of the most important aspects of an IT audit in 2021, especially with the increase in online scams that occurred during the rise of the COVID-19 pandemic.
+Cybersecurity has without a doubt become one of the most important aspects of an IT audit in 2022, especially with the increase in ransomware attacks this year.